Fishermen's Heritage Centre Sheringham Latitude: 0.052° 52' 41.1° N Longitude: 0.01 ° 26' 15.9° E

 How to Find Us

 There is a public pay and display car park in Morris Street, a short walk from the Centre.
-Alternatively, a large car park near the North Norfolk Railway Station can be used.

 Some Photos of Our Museum